obergfredrik/ID1212-Network_Programming/task_4-encrypted_sockets/src/README.md

 There is a Constants.java file missing which contains constants lika username and passwords.

-The extra package contains an updated version of the task 2 server where the session uses TLS encryption.
+The "extra"-package contains an updated version of the task 2 server where each game session uses TLS encryption.